virtualsecureplatform/TFHEpp/docs/CKKS.md

   --lvl6-tuned-seeded-hybrid-streamed-all "$DIR"
 ```

-The practical seeded-streamed path does not require a polling loop.
+The seeded-streamed path does not require a polling loop.
 It generates
 the complete key directory, generates the product eval-key directory, then runs
 the chained product bootstrap.

-## Current Practical Reference
+## Current Full-Size Status

-On the tuned lvl6 seeded-streamed path, the readiness report currently estimates
-about 31.0 GB of seeded bootstrap/product artifacts with the product eval keys.
-The non-seeded hybrid path is roughly twice that size.

-A full local validation of
-`--lvl6-tuned-seeded-hybrid-streamed-all /tmp/tfhepp_ckks_lvl6_tuned_seeded_streamed`
-completed with:

-- bootstrap key directory complete: `159/159` files
-- total files including product eval keys: `165`
-- first product bootstrap max error: about `0.00133`
+The 888-bit tuned path replaces the earlier 1108-bit experiment.
+Existing
+1108-bit key directories are intentionally incompatible and must be regenerated.
+Use `--lvl6-tuned-readiness` for current artifact estimates; the exact key size
+depends on the schedule, sparse weight, and seeded/non-seeded layout.

+The current readiness report is green for static level budgeting and plaintext
+EvalMod approximation, but full encrypted EvalMod is not yet practical with
+normal relin-key noise.
+The in-memory diagnostic currently shows:

+- normal noise: encrypted EvalMod fails in the polynomial stage
-- chained product bootstrap max error: about `0.00140`
+- zero noise: encrypted EvalMod passes, with final max error about `2.5e-6`

-- first bootstrap time: about `1.42e6 ms`
-- chained bootstrap time: about `1.42e6 ms`
+This means the remaining blocker is CKKS relinearization/key-switch noise under
+the current full-Bbar decomposition, not the ring size or `logQ = 888`
+selection.
+A practical encrypted bootstrap needs a lower-noise CKKS DD
+key-switch/relinearization path or a similarly stable EvalMod evaluator with
+enough noise margin.

+The old 1108-bit schedule generated full seeded-streamed keys locally, but the
+end-to-end chained product validation failed in encrypted EvalMod because
+`α = 2^-850` produced about `2^102` integer noise at the active EvalMod level.
+That run should not be used as a correctness reference for the retuned schedule.
 Exact timings depend heavily on CPU, OpenMP settings, filesystem, and build
 configuration.